Candidate Advice

 Sydney.
 UCAT ANZ

 Waiwai’s impressive score was one of the highest in 2019!
 Here is her advice for other aspiring candidates: “My preparation initially began with me thinking about ways to maximise the resources available to me and figuring out what I needed to focus on.
-Early on, I discovered that both Abstract Reasoning and Decision Making were my weakest subtests and as a result I focused on using the question banks and tried to create strategies that allowed me to solve questions that I had troubles with quickly.
+Early on, I discovered which were my weakest subtests and focused on using the question banks and creating strategies that allowed me to solve questions that I had troubles with quickly.

 I found Decision Making challenging due to my tendency to make assumptions regarding information within the question, despite the fact that it had not been explicitly confirmed.
 However, my recognition of this led me to take the extra time to properly read through the questions and ask myself each time whether my answer was based off an assumption or legitimate information presented in the question”.